oscargm/stencil-slot-problem/readme.md

 ![result](./stencil-slot.gif)

-Inspect the element and you'll see that the original html provided on slot has disappeared
+Inspect the element and you'll see that the original html provided on slot has disappeared for:

+- custom element without shadowDOM and scopedCSS
+- custom element with scopedCSS